-Tech companies and service providers have to apologise for spotty service or back-end issues when they occur.
-It’s important to explain what went wrong and try to make up for the headache it’s caused.
+Tech companies and service providers must apologise for spotty service or back-end issues when they occur.
+It’s important to explain what went wrong and try to atone for the headache it caused.

 Dear [Customer Name],

-I sincerely apologise for the frustration these issues must have caused you.
-To help make it up to you, I’ve refunded your subscription fee for this month.
+I sincerely apologise for the frustration these issues must have caused.
+To make it up to you, I’ve refunded your subscription fee for this month.

 It appears that the problems you experienced were a result of [explanation].
-We’ve identified the source of the issue and we’re working hard to implement a fix as soon as possible.
+We’ve identified the source of the issue, and we’re working hard to implement a fix as soon as possible.
 Everything should be resolved by [expected time].
-Once access is restored, I’ll let you know.
+Once access is restored, I’ll reach out and let you know.

-Sorry again for the inconvenience this has caused.
-Please don’t hesitate to contact me directly if you need any additional assistance.
+Once again, I apologise for the inconvenience this has caused.
+Please don’t hesitate to contact me directly if you need additional assistance.

 5. Late response email template

 When there’s a high volume of emails, it’s possible for one to slip through the cracks.
-Unfortunately, getting ignored will only make an angry customer even more irate.
-If a customer complains that they haven’t had a response to their email, quickly address the original problem and then apologise for missing the initial email.
+Unfortunately, this makes the customer feel ignored, escalating their feelings from angry to irate.
+If a customer complains that they haven’t received a response to their email, quickly address the original problem and apologise for missing the initial email.

 Dear [Customer Name],

-I’m sorry for the delay in getting back to you.
-I completely understand your frustration.
-Your email deserved a much timelier response.
+I’m deeply sorry for the delay in getting back to you.
+Your email deserved a timely response so I completely understand your frustration.

 As you requested, I’ve [resolved original issue].
 If you experience any further problems, please contact me directly.